No Filter Boxing - Zhilei Zhang vs Joe Joyce IISep 24

 British heavyweight sensation Daniel Dubois is viewed as one of the brightest prospects in the sport.

-Here, we take you through Dubois’ key career stats ahead of his bout with Joyce.
+Here, we take you through Dubois’ key career stats ahead of his next bout against Joe Cusumano on BT Sport Box Office.

 Daniel Dubois: Amateur career

-Dubois took up boxingat nine and has trained at the Peacock Gym in Canning Town from a young age.
+Dubois took up boxing at nine and trained at the Peacock Gym in Canning Town from a young age.

 He went on to have 75 amateur bouts, winning 69 and losing six.
 He won two English schoolboy titles, two Junior ABAs, the CYPs and boxed for England 12 times.